OpenComputingLab/jupyterlite_in_moodle_vle/embedding_a_notebook.md

 ![Jupyter notebook embedded in VLE URL asset/resource page](images/example_embedded_notebook.png)

+In terms of learning design, embedding a notebook within a VLE page allows us to maitain a flow of activity from VLE based web content directly into an interactive activity.
+This allows students to:

+- run code, either as presented, or modified or created by them, inline in the context of the surrounf materials;
+- make notes in markdown cells inline in the materials.

+Changes made to the notebook are saved into browser storage, which means that edits can persist across multiple study sessions if the student uses the same web browser across sessions.

 *Currently, links from the notebook homepage/directory listing do not resolve correctly, so only single notebook access is supported in the notebook view at this time.*

+*If a notebook distributed as part of the JupyterLite distribution is deleted from the Notebook or JupyerLab Table of Contents view, the notebook reverts to its originally distributed state.
+It would be useful if we could "delete" — that is, reset — a distributed notebook from the notebook `File` menu.*